kyounghyoun/Jin-annot/README.md

   idx1_ATCACG_L006_R2_001.fastq.gz
 ```

-# RepeatMask
+## RepeatMask
 Masking repeats is recommended by Augustus author.
 To mask repeat properly, we need a proper species specific repeat profile.

-## Repeat Modeling
+### Repeat Modeling
 * Jin3RM.job
 * Jin3RM2.job

-## Actual Repeat Masking
+### Actual Repeat Masking
 * repeatmask2.job
-note the directory name RM_65194.FriMay90932462014 should be changed to
+Note the directory name RM_65194.FriMay90932462014 should be changed to
 what was made by repeat modeler.

-# CEGMA
+## CEGMA
 * cegma03.job

-# Interleve read1 and read2 of RNA-seq while trimming the adapter sequence
+## Interleve read1 and read2 of RNA-seq while trimming the adapter sequence
-* utadapt-pe.c
+* cutadapt-pe.c

-# rename the tail of readname from /1,/2 to -1,-2
+## rename the readname from /1,/2 to -1,-2
 * rename-aug.job

-# Iterative Augustus
+## Iterative Augustus
+### Initial training of Augustus with CEGMA results
+    new_species.pl --species=Jinfusca3
+* etrain.job

+We need to train augustus with some data.
+At begining just use the
+ultra conserved genes from cegma.

-## Map the RNA-seq data to the masked genome with tophat
+### Map the RNA-seq data to the masked genome with tophat
 * tophat2masked.job

+### generate hints file from the mapped data
+* genhint.job

-## extract exon junctions
+### extract exon junctions
+* create_exex_junction.sh

-## map the RNA-seq to exon junctions using bowtie2
+### map the RNA-seq to exon junctions using bowtie2
+* bowtie2exexj.job

-## Map protein sequence data to genome using exonerate
+### Map protein sequence data to genome using exonerate
+* exonerateAt.job
+* exoneratePp.job
-## construct combined hint data.
+### construct combined hint data.
+* mergehints.job
-## split genome
+### split genome
+* flatsplitbysize.rb
-## Run Augustus on split genome
+### Run Augustus on split genome
+* s22baugustus3.job